HeroicKatora/oxide-auth/Migration.md

 This document is independent of the [release notes](Changes.md).

 ## v0.4.0-rc.0 [WIP]
+Bearer authorization provided by `code_grant::resource` and `endpoint::ResourceFlow` now returns the extracted `Grant` associated with an authorized request.
+Therefore, additional logic based is safely enabled in the successful case.

 `code_grant::endpoint` has been moved to a top-level module `endpoint`.
 This should hint to the fact that the code grant authorization will maybe not be the only supported method.